How Colleges Are Aiding Afghan Refugees — and How They Can Do More

 - College can be life-changing, but displaced students face big hurdles to getting an education.

-U.S. colleges and universities are stepping up to offer shelter and scholarships for thousands of Afghan refugees arriving in the country following the rapid withdrawal of American armed forces from Afghanistan and the subsequent Taliban takeover.
+U.S. colleges and universities have stepped up to offer shelter and scholarships for thousands of Afghan refugees arriving in the country following the rapid withdrawal of American armed forces from Afghanistan and the subsequent Taliban takeover.

-Vermont's Goddard College has since announced it would be willing to house Afghan refugees on its campus, and New York's Bard College said it could house as many as 100 refugee students from the American University of Afghanistan.
+Vermont's Goddard College subsequently announced it would be willing to house Afghan refugees on its campus, and New York's Bard College said it could house as many as 100 refugee students from the American University of Afghanistan.

 In Connecticut, Goodwin University and the University of Bridgeport will offer housing, language education, and vocational training for Afghan refugees.
-Northern Virginia Community College is now housing hundreds of refugees and is operating as a "transfer point" before they're moved to new locations.
+Northern Virginia Community College housed hundreds of refugees and is operating as a "transfer point" before they're moved to new locations.

 Meanwhile, groups from the University of California, Berkeley, have partnered with San Jose State University's Human Rights Institute to crowdfund $250,000 in emergency support for Afghan refugees.